ajmandourah/Deep-reCaptcha/README.md

 python 3.9 is used.
 It should work with other versions though.
 Packages installed are tensorflow 2.10, numpy, selenium and pillow.
 The script will check for the model first and download it if not present from github, then will launch the reCaptcha demo page and solve it. the 4x4 captcha type is skipped for now as I have not implemented

+As for selenium, I am using firefox. download the last version of gecko driver

 ## about the model